 By S.P.
 Crawford (with Rebecca C. Mandeville, MFT)

 One of the ways that a narcissistic parent marginalizes their child is to demean them and put them down.
 This is particularly the case with the ‘scapegoat child’.
 An example of such marginalization tactics is evident in what S.P.
-Crawford named the ‘Martyr Parent Ploy’, which we consider to be a form of covert narcissism that results in narcissistic abuse of the targeted (scapegoated) child.
+Crawford named the ‘Martyr Parent Ploy’, which we consider to be a form of covert narcissism that results in psycho-emotional abuse of the targeted (scapegoated) child.

 The Story of the Difficult ‘Problem Child’

-Via the Martyr Parent Ploy, the parent or primary caregiver will repeatedly refer to the many sacrifices they’ve made for their “difficult” (and often “ungrateful”) child.
+Via the Martyr Parent Ploy, a narcissistic parent or primary caregiver will repeatedly refer to the many sacrifices they’ve made for their “difficult” (and often “ungrateful”) child.
 They will exaggerate events to gain sympathy or to make somebody else feel guilty (typically their ‘problematic’ child, who in reality is being scapegoated).

 The martyr parent typically tells stories of how difficult or recalcitrant their child was while growing up.
 These stories often persist well into adulthood, with the narcissistic parent continuing to tell others how terribly taxing or ill-behaved their (now-grown) child was (or still is).

 Extreme examples of the Martyr Parent Ploy are somewhat reminiscent of Munchausen by proxy, whereby the parent receives attention by making their child sick and pretending to be a very concerned, devoted parent saddled with an unusually difficult parental burden.